Net Metering Pakistan

 Distribution Companies In Pakistan (DISCOs)

-Distribution companies in Pakistan, commonly known as DISCOs, are responsible for supplying electricity to consumers across various regions of the country.
+Distribution companies in Pakistan, commonly known as DISCOs, are responsible for supplying electricity to consumers nationwide.
 These companies operate under the supervision of the National Electric Power Regulatory Authority (NEPRA) and are essential for maintaining the power distribution network.
 Each DISCO serves a specific geographic area, ensuring the delivery of electricity from the national grid to homes, industries, and businesses.
 Below is the list of major electricity distribution companies operating in different cities and regions of Pakistan:

 Net Metering Price In Pakistan